NERC-CEH/fdri_words/timeseries/tools/timeseries_processor/README.md

 2. **Spike test**: Pick out spikes above a given threshold.
 3. **Comparison test**: Compare values against a threshold, either above, bleow or equal to.

-These come as methods of the TimeSeries object from TimeStream.
+These come as methods of the TimeSeries object from [Timestream](https://nerc-ceh.github.io/time-stream/).
 The comparison test is used in particular as the base to many bespoke tests.
 QC methods are registered in the codebase:
 ```
 src/metadata_manager/models/methods/qc_methods.json